Homer: I like you.

-- Bender says this to Leela in an episode of Futurama.
+- Futurama: Bender says this to Leela in "My Three Suns".
 Surprised, she replies, "I like you."
 Bender pauses his attempt to convince her to help Fry to ask what exactly Leela likes about him.

 Amy: Well, is she coming?

 Bender: I don't know.
 But I do know she likes my "in your face" interface.